CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

 There are several ways you can tell if your baby is getting enough to eat.
 Having regular wet and dirty diapers are signs your baby is eating enough.
-In addition, your child’s doctor or nurse can check his or her weight and length to make sure he or she is [growing well](/growthcharts/index.htm).
+In addition, your childaÌ‚â‚¬TMs doctor or nurse can check his or her weight and length to make sure he or she is [growing well](/growthcharts/index.htm).
 These measurements are usually done at the well\-baby visits.
-If you have questions about your baby’s growth, talk to his or her doctor or nurse.
+If you have questions about your babyaÌ‚â‚¬TMs growth, talk to his or her doctor or nurse.